Demky/1st/ListCommandesGit.md

 git config --global user.email "_your email here"_ | same as previous this time with email

 If you need to check if there is already a registered name or email; just use those without the "string":
-> git config --global user.name _or_ git config --global user.email
+> git config --global user.name
+>git config --global user.email

-You can also open the file **.gitconfig**, default on windows 10 is : C:\Users\<user_name>
+Other solution : You can also open the file **.gitconfig**, by default on windows 10 it's here : C:\Users\<user_name>

+git commands
+--

-Commandes | Description
+Commands | Description
 ------------ | -------------
-git status | Informe sur le status du dossier git init | on indique a Git que le répertoire courant doit être considéré comme un "repository git"
+git status | return folder status (git registerd, unknow...) git init | we tell git that the current directory should be considered as a git repository
+|
+git add <name> | add a files to git index git commit -m "string about the change" | Record changes to the repository and add a comments about the change official list of commit option : https://git-scm.com/docs/git-commit